LightMattr/seo-automation/README.md

 * googlesearch - [View Documentation](https://pypi.org/project/google/#description) for installation information
 * requests - [View Documentation](https://realpython.com/python-requests/) for installation information
 * BeautifulSoup - [View Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) for installation information
-* webbrowser - [Learn More](https://docs.python.org/2/library/webbrowser.html) about using this module

 ## Running the script
-Run the script with the terminal command:
+Run the script with in the terminal by navigating to the appropriate directory:
 ```
 $ python3 search.py
 ```